-Our IMDT Awareness Trainings (HEAT) train the participants, mostly civilians with little or no preceding military background, to correctly assess and evaluate the current situation at a site or mission.
+Our IMDT Awareness Trainings (HEAT) train the participants, mostly civilians with little or no preceding military background, to correctly evaluate the current situation at a site or mission.

 The resulting necessary behavioral guidelines - for example, routine vehicle control before departure of a convoy - should be unequivocally recognized and effectively implemented depending on the actual situation.

 In particular, in unexpected emergencies, which can arise during the daily routine of tasks by sudden change in the security situation, thoughtful, stress-free decision-making and action is necessary to minimize the threats and their effects and to provide the highest possible safetylevel.